Elements of Career Planning Programs

 What training will be required if I choose to pursue a certain career objective?"

-When counselors are equipped to help employees find the answers to such questions, realistic career goals can be set.
+When counsellors are equipped to help employees find the answers to such questions, realistic career goals can be set.
 Next, development strategies must be devised.